98-Anas/MyRoadMap_Mindset/README.md

 - **Hardware/Cloud**: Invest in a Raspberry Pi; use cloud credits for DevOps.

 ## Contributing
 Contributions to this roadmap are welcome!
 Submit pull requests with additional resources, project ideas, or corrections.
-Join the discussion on X or relevant mailing lists to share your progress.
+I will be happy with any suggestions you send me on LinkedIn.

 ## License
 This roadmap is licensed under the [MIT License](LICENSE).